bsafdi/GCE-2FIG/README.md

 1. `Efficiency.ipynb`: Constructing of the pulsar detection efficiency for binned data in several ways.
 2. `Sources.ipynb`: Constructing the data used in the analysis.
 The binning scheme is described and data is constructed from a combination of 2FIG candidates and 3FGL sources.
 3. `Models and Likelihoods.ipynb`: Deriving the modeled number of disk and bulge sources in each bin.
 Calculating the likelihood for a given set of disk and bulge model parameters.
-4. `Full Scans and Results.ipynb`: Performing the full scan over model parameters and analyzing the results, as shown above.
+4. `Full Scan.ipynb`: Performing the full scan over model parameters and analyzing the results, as shown above.